dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 In this case, the underlying native type would actually be an `int`, but the user could use the strongly-typed `HResult` type as the public surface area.

-> :question: Should we support transparent structures on manually annotated types that wouldn't need marshalling otherwise types?
+> :question: Should we support transparent structures on manually annotated types that wouldn't need marshalling otherwise?
 If we do, we should do so in an opt-in manner to make it possible to have a `Value` property on the type without assuming that it is for interop in all cases.

 #### Example: ComWrappers marshalling with Transparent Structures